How Do RVers Do Laundry? Your Questions Answered!

 We asked Noel Fleming and Chris Miller, current owners of a Class C EKKO and previous van lifers, to share their top tips for doing laundry on the road.
 Here’s what they had to share …

 “Don’t you just love the 12 seconds when the laundry is clean?”
 This anonymous quote makes us laugh!
-Due to full-time RVing, we have developed a road laundry rhythm.
+Due to our long-term RVing adventures, we have developed a road laundry rhythm.
 We hope our formula helps you appreciate your 12 seconds!

 Find a Good Laundromat